John Wall Barger

 John Wall Barger is the author of four collections of poetry: The Mean Game (Palimpsest Press, 2019), finalist for the Phillip H. McMath Book Award; The Book of Festus (Palimpsest, 2015), finalist for the JM Abraham Poetry Award; Hummingbird (Palimpsest, 2012), finalist for the Raymond Souster Award; and Pain-proof Men (Palimpsest, 2009); and three chapbooks: Dying in Dharamsala (Alfred Gustav Press, 2018), Samovar / Dukkha (Baseline Press, 2016), and The Vnfortunate Report & Tragicall Tidings of Leslie Barger (Thee Hellbox Press, 2016).

 After moving to Canada in 1975, Barger grew up in Halifax, Nova Scotia.
 He has since lived in Italy, Ireland, Finland, Hong Kong and India.
-A new book of poetry, Smog Mother, is forthcoming.
+A new book of poems, Resurrection Fail, is coming out with Spuyten Duyvil Press in fall 2021.
 Barger is currently working on a book of essays on contemporary poetry.